digixc/CompSci/CurriculumDevelopment/KeyStages1-3CSProgression.md

     <td colspan=2>

 - Design simple algorithms in pseudocode and flowchart for real-world problems, such as using Flowol mimics to model the state and behaviors of physical systems.<br>
-- Use 2 or more programming languages, at least one of which is textual, to solve a variety of computational problems;
+- Use 2 or more programming languages, at least one of which is textual, to solve a variety of computational problems;<br>
-- Understand and make appropriate use of simple data structures, such as array, list or table;
+- Understand and make appropriate use of simple data structures, such as array, list or table;<br>
-- Design and develop modular programs that use procedures or functions;
+- Design and develop modular programs that use procedures or functions;<br>
 - Textual programming languages should be predominantly used to develop several key algorithms such as linear search and bubble sort.
-Students should be taught and encouraged to apply logical reasoning to compare alternative algorithms for the same problem;
+Students should be taught and encouraged to apply logical reasoning to compare alternative algorithms for the same problem;<br>
-- Understand simple Boolean logic and the use of logic gates  in circuits;
+- Understand simple Boolean logic and the use of logic gates  in circuits;<br>
-- Understand why and how numbers can be represented in binary, and be able to carry out simple binary addition, binary to decimal conversion;
+- Understand why and how numbers can be represented in binary, and be able to carry out simple binary addition, binary to decimal conversion;<br>
-- Understand how text, images and sound can be represented in a computer system;
+- Understand how text, images and sound can be represented in a computer system;<br>
-- Understand the hardware and software components that make up computer systems, and how they communicate with one another and with other systems;
+- Understand the hardware and software components that make up computer systems, and how they communicate with one another and with other systems;<br>
-- Understand how instructions are stored and executed within a computer system (the stored program concept);
+- Understand how instructions are stored and executed within a computer system (the stored program concept);<br>
 - Undertake creative projects that involve designing, developing,  testing and evaluating solutions, to meet the needs of known users;

 </td>